-Submit the request using the on-line product licensing form at: https://support.quest.com/ i NOTE: The permanent license file for NetVault is tied to the Machine ID of the NetVault Server machine.
-While installing the license file, verify that you select the correct server for which the license was obtained.
+Submit the request using the on-line product licensing form at: https://support.quest.com/

 Installing the product license file

 You can install the license file from the License Management page.
 You need only to install the file on the NetVault Server.